itom-project/itom/docs/userDoc/source/07_plugins/development/pluginInterfaceClass.rst

     QVector<ito::Param> m_initParamsMand

-Using the methods *append* or *insert* you can add an arbitrary number of values (type *tParam*) to this vector.
+Using the methods *append* or *insert* you can add an arbitrary number of values (type *Param*) to this vector.
 The type *QVector* is a |Qt|-specific class which is similar to *std::vector*.
 The optional parameters are analogously contained in the vector

 .. code-block:: c++